OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 # Create custom functions in Excel (preview)

 Custom functions enable developers to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
-Users within Excel can access custom functions just as they would any other native function in Excel, such as `SUM()`.
+Users within Excel can access custom functions just as they would any native function in Excel, such as `SUM()`.
 This article describes how to create custom functions in Excel.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]